 Do I Need to Apply for a Schengen Visa for Tourism?

-Every citizen of a non Schengen Area member country that wants to travel throughout Europe, respectively, to travel through the member countries of the Schengen needs a Tourist Visa.
+You only need to apply for a Schengen visa as a tourist if you are a citizen of countries that don’t have a visa liberalization agreement with the EU.
 The Schengen states have agreed on common rules for issuing short-stay Schengen visas, which are valid within the entire Schengen area.

-- Two photographs – no more than 6-months old, 35–40mm in width, close up of your head and top of your shoulders so that your face takes up 70–80% of the photograph.
+- Two photographs in line with the Schengen requirements.
+They should be no more than 6-months old, 35–40mm in width, close up of your head and top of your shoulders so that your face takes up 70–80% of the photograph.
 It should be taken in sharp focus and clear, of high quality and with no ink marks or creases, and according to all of the standards set by ISCO.

-- Valid passport – with at least two empty pages in order to affix visa, issued within the last ten years.
+- Your valid passport.
+It should have at least two empty pages in order to affix the visa and be issued within the last ten years.
 The passport must be valid for another three months beyond the intended stay in the Schengen Area.

 - Previous passports (if applicable) – if you have more than one old passport, do not staple them, but tie them together with a rubber band instead and hand them along with the other documents.

 - Personal covering letter (original) – where you will tell more about the purpose of visiting the EU, the countries you plan to travel to, the dates, where you plan to stay and other details of your trip.